Legal terminology for linguists: interpreting for the civil and criminal justice systems in the UK

 You can join us for just one of these workshops, or for all six – it’s up to you.
 Each webinar costs £20, but if you purchase three or more, graduated discounts apply.
 You will see the discount rates when you add this item to your cart.

-These are the six webinars.
+These are the second three webinars.
 They all take place at 6:00 pm and will last for approximately one hour.
 To see a more detailed synopsis, click here.

 Webinar 4 (September 10): Offences of dishonesty